dotkernel/dot-rbac/docs/book/v3/configuration.md

 # Configuration

-Even if the authorization service can be programmatically configured, we recommend using the configuration based approach.
+Even if the authorization service can be programmatically configured, we recommend using the configuration-based approach.
-We further describe how to configure the module, using the configuration file.
+We further describe how to configure the module using the configuration file.

-First of all, you should enable the module in your application by merging this package's `ConfigProvider` with your application's config.
+First, you should enable the module in your application by merging this package's `ConfigProvider` with your application's config.
 This ensures that all dependencies required by this module are registered in the service manager.
 It also defines default config values for this module.